-Chronometer was a long-sought after device for solving the problem of establishing the East-West position or longitude of a ship at sea.
+The chronometer was a long-sought-after device for solving the problem of establishing the East-West position or longitude of a ship at sea.
 A ship’s east-west position was essential when approaching land.
 Typically after a long voyage, cumulative errors in dead reckoning frequently led to shipwrecks and a great loss of life.

 The story of the first marine chronometer is a reminder of the value of crowdsourcing: The impact that hidden heroes like John Harrison make sometimes lasts for generations.